broadinstitute/dsp-appsec-infrastructure-apps/README.md

     should we need that, by just removing them in Kubernetes and re-running the latest build in Cloud Build.

-    For the manually created secrets, we'll provide a sample template to apply them from your local shell.
+    For the manually created secrets, we'll provide a sample template to deploy them from your local shell.

-3. Set up Kubernetes volume for it, if the app stores some of its state on disk (e.g. DefectDojo and CodeDx).
+3. Set up a Kubernetes volume for the app, if it stores some of its state on disk (e.g. DefectDojo and CodeDx).

     This is done via [shared/volume.sh](shared/volume.sh) script that